opsaaaaa/RPG_Wiki/_clippings/melee-damage.md

 - damage

 notes:
-- How much damage a melee attack does.
+- How much damage a melee attack does
-- WD stands for Weapon damage.
+- WD stands for Weapon damage
 ---